microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 }
 ```

-If no product is found in the cache, fetch the data from Azure Cosmos DBand store them in the cache before returning them:
+If no product is found in the cache, fetch the data from Azure Cosmos DB and store them in the cache before returning them:

 ```csharp
 // Fetch data from Cosmos DB